 The College Middle School is part of the Secondary School and caters for students in Years 7 to 9 providing a specific programme aimed at meeting the particular needs of students in this age group.
-Students in these years are strongly influenced by their peers and typically question previously accepted conventions, practices and values.
-They are also developing an awareness of social issues and acquiring personal interests.
-It is particularly important that during these years students are supported by teaching staff who understand this developmental stage and are able to relate positively to their students.
+At this stage of their development peers strongly influence students, and they typically question previously accepted conventions, practices and values.
+They are also developing an awareness of social issues, acquiring personal interests, and have a strong need to belong.
+Students are supported by teaching staff who understand this developmental stage and can relate positively to their students.

-The Middle School curriculum, while developed to meet the requirements of the Curriculum Framework and requirements, places significant emphasis on collaborative learning, integrated work units and values education.
-The emphasis on values is designed to reinforce and further develop a Christian worldview, providing students with a foundation from which they can examine and explore wider community and social issues.
+The Middle School curriculum, while developed to meet the requirements of the Western Australian Curriculum, places significant emphasis on collaborative learning, integrated work units and values education.
+The emphasis on values is designed to reinforce and further develop a Christian worldview, providing students with a foundation from which they can examine and explore broader community and social issues.
 The main objectives of the Middle School programme include:

 - Providing students with a smooth transition into Secondary schooling.

 - Ensuring pastoral care is provided by staff who know the students and understand their needs.

 - Providing flexibility in programming to ensure that students are given a variety of opportunities to achieve to the best of their abilities.

 - Assisting students in the identification and development of their gifts and interests.

 - Extending gifted and talented students.